 The first hour the market is open is the best hour.
 If you are going to trade only one hour per day, make it the first hour.
 That is where the biggest moves happen.

-When I day trade stocks, I usually only trade the first 90 minutes to two hours of the day.
+When I day trade stocks, I usually only trade the first 30 to 45 minutes of the day.
+But going a little longer is fine.

 Therefore, 9:30 AM EST till about 11 AM EST is the ideal time to day trade stocks.